The AAU Biennial

 • Welcome Remarks

-1. The Vice Chancellor of University of Namibia (Prof. Dr. Kenneth Matengu)
+1. Dr. Kenneth Matengu, Vice Chancellor of University of Namibia

 • Goodwill Messages by Key Partners